jbritain/jbritain/README.md

 ### I have experience in

-- JavaScript, with frameworks such as React and Svelte
+- JavaScript, with frameworks such as Next.js and Svelte
-- Python, as a general purpose language
+- Python
 - Game development in Godot
-- 32 bit ARM assembly (for some reason)
+- Minecraft Shader Development

 ### You can contact me on